Free or cheap things to do in Santa Cruz, California

 Natural Bridges State Beach

 Natural Bridges State Beach is famous for exactly that: its natural bridges!
+It’s one of a number of stunning natural attractions in California.
 This huge stretch of beach (65 acres) used to have two naturally occurring arches that went into the ocean, but one of them collapsed so only one arch remains.

 There are also tide pools along the beach where you can observe marine life.
 However, be careful not to touch anything and don’t take anything home with you.